Originally published October 22, 2019, updated March 25, 2021

 Building a website and waiting for traffic won’t work.
-Understanding your B2B sales funnel ensures that your marketing doesn’t just attract leads into one silo, and your sales doesn’t just pitch their leads into another silo while the business owner or senior executives are left pondering the mystery of their poor digital channel performance.
+Understanding your B2B sales funnel ensures that your marketing doesn’t just attract leads into one silo, and your sales don’t just pitch their leads into another silo while the business owner or senior executives are left pondering the mystery of poor digital channel performance.

-Classic B2B Sales Funnel Stages
+Five Classic B2B Sales Funnel Stages

 The classic B2B sales funnel concept was developed in 1898.
 Leads pour into the top where they become aware of your brand, product or services.

 As they move to the Interest stage, they begin to research your products to gain more information about them.
-This is the first stage in the journey where trust is formed.
+This is the first stage in the buying process where trust is formed.
 At this point, nurturing the lead is focused on raising the opinion of your company in the buyer’s eyes.

 During the Evaluation stage, you’ve solidly captured the buyer’s attention.
 Now it’s time to focus on showing how your solution is optimal for their needs.
 To further solidify trust, this is the time to let leads know if your solution isn’t in their best interest.
 A display of honesty and integrity at this stage may pay off in the future, even if your product or service doesn’t meet the buyer’s needs at this time.

 In a traditional funnel, the Purchase stage is the end.
 The Purchase Order is written or the commitment to the purchase is approved.
 But just because money and product change hands doesn’t mean that you’ve reached the end of the B2b sales funnel.

 Marketing Tactics for the Different Funnel Stages

-They first begin to research the solution to their problem.
-Understanding your personna during these stages is more critical than ever.
-Your SEO tactics, lead generation, and content marketing must all be laser focused on your personna.
-Whitepapers that address common pain points, eBooks with detailed information, and instructional videos help buyers begin to see possible solutions to their problem and raise awareness of your company at the same time.
+They first begin to research a solution to their problem.
+Understanding your persona during this stage is more critical than ever.
+Your SEO tactics, lead generation, and content marketing must all be laser-focused on your persona.
+Whitepapers that address common pain points, eBooks with detailed information, and instructional videos help buyers identify possible solutions to their problem and raise awareness of your company at the same time.
 Pay-per-click ad campaigns may be appropriate for lead generation.
-The new kid on the block, FaceBook Chatbot Messenger Ads is proving highly effective in engaging leads.
+Social media tools such as Facebook Chatbot Messenger Ads are proving highly effective in engaging leads.

 Once you’ve captured their attention, it’s time to make the case for why your solution is the best.
 Now you can truly educate your lead.
 That’s your focus in the Evaluation and Engagement stages.
 It’s time to share case studies showing how you’ve helped others in similar situations.
 Personalized drip email marketing campaigns are easy to automate.
 In fact, 75% of companies report that they currently use automated marketing tools.
 Here’s a look at what a drip campaign with conditions might look like in this stage: